 As the other officer knocked the gun from the suspect's hand, the squad car crashed onto the courthouse lawn.
 The man fled on foot but was recaptured a few blocks away.

-Officer Osthimer was transported to Wabash County Hospital and was dead on arrival.
+Officer Osthimer was being taken to Wabash County Hospital when he died en route.

 The officers were unaware the 28-year-old ex-convict was driving a stolen vehicle, wanted for larceny and absent without leave from the military.
-He was later convicted of murder and sentenced to life in prison without parole.
+He was convicted of first-degree murder and sentenced to life in prison.